msayson/msayson.github.io/_posts/2018-05-24-information-security-principles.markdown

 There are new skills to develop and many segmented fields to learn from, which is both exciting and challenging, but the good thing is that there've been many lessons learned that we can take advantage of to develop more secure systems today.

-Over the next few weeks, I'll dive into some of the security design principles that have evolved over the years, adding unsolicited commentary as I go.
+I'll dive into some of the security design principles that have evolved over the years, adding commentary as I go.
 These posts are mostly for my own reference, with the hope that some of them will be interesting or helpful to other people as well.

 {% include info-sec-principles-table-of-contents.html %}